jacksonbenete/software-tools-erlang/README.md

 ## Important
 You need to compile `ststd.erl` first before trying any tools, as almost or all of them will make heavy use of functions like `getc` and `putc`.

+Source files are currently lacking indentation since I'm testing a Erlang code formater.
+It will soon be fixed.

 ## File Structure
 There are redundant files.
 All the tools can be found on `stcN.erl` files, where `N` is the chapter number.
 So you can compile and call the stc1 module to have all chapter one tools in one place.